mongodb-developer/EDEE_Production_Frontend/examples/UsingIDE/response/explanation.md

 Note that you can also use `console.log("xxx")` to include extra information in the response area - useful for debugging.

 If you want to save a copy of your code and reload it later, use the **Load**, **Save** and **Save As** buttons.

+## Challenge

+Change the value of the `name` query parameter that's passed to the endpoint URL and click GET to fetch the results.

 Click on the **Labs and Examples** or navigate backwards in your browser to pick your next workshop!